briandav22/api_docs/docs/source/api_json.rst

 reportTypeLang = 'conversationsApp'
     The default value will return data for a Pair Reports -> Conversations App report.
 The value can be set to any valid reportTypeLang, for example  ``reportTypeLang ='srcHosts'`` would return the JSON for a Source Hosts report. reportDirections = {'selected': 'inbound'}
-    The default value for this is inbound.
-Alternatively you could select ‘outbound’ or ‘both’ dataGranularity = {'selected': 'auto'}
+    Sets the direction you want the report in.
+You could change this to ``outbound``, or modify the JSON to do both inbound and outbound.
+If you are reporting on all interfaces for a device, or all Devices, then direction is irrelevant, you can just leave the default. dataGranularity = {'selected': 'auto'}
     Data Granularity is defaulted to Auto.
 What this means is that the granularity level is selected based on the time range of the report.
 For example a report spanning 24 hours will have a auto granularity of 30m, you could force this down by setting it with ``dataGranularity = {'selected': '1m'}`` orderBy = 'sum_octetdeltacount'
     Typically a user would leave this as the defaul value.
 However you could change it to trend by something else, for example ``orderBy = "sum_packetdeltacount"`` times = {'dateRange': 'LastTenMinutes'}
     Used to select which time range you want to run the report in.
-Other samples are ``'Last24Hours'`` or ``'LastHour'`` further examples can be examing by changing timeframs in a scrutinizer report and examining the :ref:`api_report` tab. filters = {'sdfDips_0': 'in_GROUP_ALL'}
+Other examples are ``'Last24Hours'`` or ``'LastHour'`` further examples can be examing by changing timeframs in a scrutinizer report and examining the :ref:`api_report` tab. filters = {'sdfDips_0': 'in_GROUP_ALL'}
     Used to select what devices you want to pull data from.
 The best way to find the values is by looking at the :ref:`api_report`.
 In that tab you may see hex values such as ``'sdfDips_0': 'in_0A010104_0A010104-11'``.
 The API does support sending in the IP information, so you could rewrite that as ``'sdfDips_0': 'in_10.1.1.4_10.1.1.4-11'`` and yield the same results.